This page has been designed to provide athletes with up to date information about concussion.

 If there is any doubt about whether an athlete is concussed, that athlete should not be allowed to return to sport that day.

 A medical practitioner should review any athlete with suspected concussion, and the athlete should be reassessed to look for developing symptoms and cleared by a medical practitioner before returning to sport.
-Due to the evolving nature of concussion, any athlete cleared to return to sport after being medically assessed for suspected concussion should be monitored closely for developing symptoms or signs.
+Due to the evolving nature of concussion, delayed symptom onset is common.
+Therefore, any athlete cleared to return to sport after medical assessment for suspected concussion should be monitored closely for developing symptoms or signs.
+If symptoms develop, the athlete should be removed from sport.

-The diagnosis of concussion should be made by a medical practitioner after a clinical history and examination that includes a range of domains including mechanism of injury, symptoms and signs, cognitive functioning and neurological assessment including balance testing.
+The diagnosis of concussion should be made by a medical practitioner.
+They will take a clinical history and conduct an examination, taking into account a range of domains including mechanism of injury, symptoms and signs, cognitive functioning and neurological assessment including balance testing.

 The athlete’s medical practitioner should provide head injury advice to the athlete with concussion and their carers.